 The first part of the message flow is related to the retrieval of the Controller address and the establishment of a secure reliable connection, if needed.

-Then, it is possible even a negotiation phase (phase-1 in the figure), in order to setup the most suitable protocol and applications for communication.
-Once completed these phases, the Client is requesting the registration to the controller (phase-2 in the figure).
+Then, a negotiation phase (phase-1 in the figure) may be necessary in order to setup the most suitable protocol and applications for communication.
+Once these phases have successfully completed, the Client is requesting the registration to the controller (phase-2 in the figure).

 In turn, Controller can retrieve the path and current values of registration parameters and it shall configure the new parameters for the session, assigning, among the others, a new temporary Client-ID and a new Test Session Identifier.